k21971/EvilHack/doc/evilhack-changelog.md

 - Certain Drow armor becomes brittle in the presence of light
 - Drow weapons are also susceptible to light
 - Catch alternative spellings for dark elven gear
+- New monster: Black fungus; some fungal corpses can be used to make certain potions